GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation: RESULTS AND DISCUSSIONS

-However, although Frontal crash was rated lower in Ours compared with Baseline, this difference was not statistically significant.
 We observed that most frontal crashes occurred in sharp corners after oversteering.
-Especially in Ours, we observed that the steering tended to stay turned even after coming out of a corner.
-This phenomenon implied that the proposed system could not provide proper assistance in sharp corners, which appears to be because of a time delay.
+Especially in {the GoonDAE condition}, we observed that the steering tended to stay turned even after coming out of a corner. {In experiment \RN{1}, even though the platform collided with far fewer obstacles in front while using GoonDAE, Frontal Crash was not significantly reduced owing to oversteering.
+In contrast, in experiment \RN{2}, when the uneven ground characteristic was emphasized rather than sharp corners, Side Crash decreased less compared to Frontal Crash.
+Despite assistance, the terrain’s harsher uneven ground led the platform’s side to collide with the lateral edge of the obstacles during serial avoidance.} This phenomenon implied that the proposed system could not provide proper assistance in sharp corners, which appears to be because of a time delay.
 Therefore, to determine the cause, we measured the end-to-end delay from the racing wheel to the display using the instrument introduced in \cite{cho2020high}.
-Based on 20 measurements, the mean total round delay was 111 ms, whereas the maximum was 178 ms. On average, 47 ms was consumed in input handling, rendering, and displaying; 22 ms in preprocessing; 2.3 ms in model inference; and the remaining time in transmission.
-Because data, including LI, are large (1.6 MB/s after downsampling), it took considerable time to transmit the data to the model and for preprocessing it.
-Furthermore, the delay was affected by a sampling period of 100 ms. The CI would be transmitted after 100 ms in the worst case.
-According to the studies, a round delay of 300 ms decreases driving performance \cite{neumeier2019teleoperation}, a delay of 160 ms can affect teleoperation performance \cite{kumcu2017effect}, and video delay should be less than 60 ms for teleoperated driving \cite{advance2012chesney}.
-Therefore, a maximum delay of 178 ms can affect driving performance, especially in frontal crashes.
+Based on 20 measurements, {the average end-to-end latency was 111 ms, with a maximum of 178 ms. The average teleoperation latency was partly examined as follows: GoonDAE spent 24.3 ms (22 ms for sensor data preprocessing and 2.3 ms for model inference), 47 ms for input handling, rendering, and displaying, and the remaining time for data transmission (1.6 MB/s).} Furthermore, the {oversteering} was affected by a sampling period of 100 ms. {In the worst case, the assisted control input may be generated using data sampled 100 ms earlier.} {Kolar {\em et al.}\cite{kolar2020impact} provided the desired trajectory of linear and angular movement of the platform with control delays.
+The provided result of Kolar {\em et al.}\cite{kolar2020impact}, about 100 ms of controller-to-actuator delay, supports the practicality of the measured delay.
+However, previous literature \cite{kolar2020impact, neumeier2019teleoperation, kumcu2017effect} concluded that more than 150 ms of delay decreases teleoperation performance.} Therefore, a maximum delay of 178 ms can affect driving performance, especially in frontal crashes.
 Further research is required to overcome the delay problems.